 Joint Production (US-2, F-2A/B)

-(Photo by Maritime Self-Defense Force)
+(Photo courtesy of Japan Maritime Self-Defense Force)

-(Photo by Air Self-Defense Force)
+(Photo courtesy of Japan Air Self-Defense Force)